ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/matrixfield.md

 ## GraphQL field type operations

-To get a field of the Matrix field type with GraphQL, you need to specify a Content ID, a content type, and a field type.
+To get a field of the Matrix field type with GraphQL, you need to specify a content ID, a content type, and a field type.

 The types that are returned are named after the Type and the field: